dalong0514/selfstudy/006英文知识/202101Paper/2021005Implementing-Smart-Factory-of-Industrie-4.0-An-Outlook.md

 We cannot place too much emphasis on security aspects.
 Without security, we dare not bring our smart factories into service.
 The smart factory suffers bigger security problems than traditional Internet applications [37, 38].
 On one hand, we should protect various information on customers, suppliers, commercial strategies, and know-hows.
 These kinds of information are generally stored in the public cloud instead of enterprises’ private data center.
 These confidential materials may be disclosed, for example, by hackers, which may cause huge profit loss or even legal disputes.
 On the other hand, the machines and other physical objects and even people themselves are connected to the cloud.
 When control mechanism is broken, these objects may operate in a destructive way to cause direct property loss.

 Encryption and authorization are generally used in cyber security domain, which will be still useful in smart factory or Industrie 4.0 applications; but these mechanisms are not enough.
 By now, we do not have a way to create an absolute software system.
 Even the very famous software is suffering endless loopholes [39].
 New mechanisms which are specially designed for smart factory should be developed; and before these come true, some conservative methods may be practical options.
-For example, the critical information is stored in enterprises’ private cloud and the unsafe operation instructions are reported to people rather than being immediately executed.
+For example, the critical information is stored in enterprises' private cloud and the unsafe operation instructions are reported to people rather than being immediately executed.

+1『目前能想到的保护措施：1）关键信息存储在企业的私有云上。2）不安全的操作指令不允许直接执行，必须经过人确认。（2021-01-28）』

 ### 5.6.
 Modularized and Flexible Physical Artifacts